Abortion and the Catholic Church in the United States: Pro-abortion rights Catholic politicians

 Because few American bishops are in favor of withholding communion from politicians and the majority are opposed, the United States Conference of Catholic Bishops decided in 2004 that such matters should left to the discretion of each bishop on a case-by-case basis.

 These statements of intent from church authorities have sometimes led American Catholic voters to vote for candidates who wish to ban abortion, rather than pro-abortion rights candidates who support other Catholic Church positions, such as war, health care, immigration, or lowering the abortion rate.
 Penalties of this kind from bishops have targeted Democrats, although a number of prominent Republican politicians are also pro-abortion rights.

 Politicians who have been targeted in such controversies include Lucy Killea, Mario Cuomo, John Kerry, Rudy Giuliani, and Joe Biden.
 Killea's case was the first recorded; Kerry's led to comparisons between his presidential campaign and that of John F. Kennedy in 1960.
 While Kennedy had to demonstrate his independence from the Roman Catholic Church due to public fear that a Catholic president would make decisions based on Vatican commands, it seemed that Kerry, in contrast, had to show obedience to Catholic authorities in order to win votes.

 Proposals to deny communion to pro-abortion rights politicians are unique to the United States.
-Suggested reasons for this uniqueness are a politicization of pastoral practice and abortion's constitutional status as a right.
+Suggested reasons for this uniqueness are a politicization of pastoral practice and abortion's constitutional status as a right until 2022.